marcjulianschwarz/obsidian-vault-blog/Posts/til-debugger-nestjs.md

   - TIL
 blog-published: 2025-04-12
 ---
-Today I learned that it is REALLY easy to attach a debugger to a NestJS app in VS Code.
+Today I learned that it's easier than I thought to attach a debugger to a NestJS app in VS Code.
 Run the following commands in the command palette:

 - Debug: Toggle Auto Attach
 - (Debug: Attach to Node Process)